-If you’ve reached The Gentle Roller website it's likely you’ll already know what felt is – and we're not referring to industrial felt but ‘artisan felt’ and 'nuno felt'.
+If you’ve reached The Gentle Roller website, it's likely you’ll already know what felt is – and we're not referring to industrial felt but ‘artisan felt’.

 There are a wide variety of felts to suit a wide variety of applications.
 “Industrial” felt is employed in applications such as sound deadening in cars, whereas “artisan” felt is highly sought after by the fashion industry.